-Originally discovered and sought after by the Native Americans of the Seminole tribe, saw palmetto has been used to treat a myriad of issues for generations.
-It is popularly used as a form of alternative medicine for urinary and reproductive issues, but believed to be able to influence hormone levels in both men and women, many popular hair growth supplements and products contain saw palmetto.
+Originally discovered and sought after by the Native Americans of the Seminole tribe, saw palmetto has been used to treat myriad issues for generations.
+It is popularly used as a form of alternative medicine for urinary and reproductive issues, but it is also believed to influence hormone levels in both men and women.
+In fact, many popular hair growth supplements and thickening products contain saw palmetto.

 Saw Palmetto For Hair

 Type of ingredient: Supplement (available orally or topically)

 Main benefits: Prevents hair loss, promotes hair growth, and reduces inflammation.

 Who should use it: In general, anyone experiencing thinning hair.
 Saw palmetto can provide benefits across all hair types, as it promotes scalp health.
 Pregnant and breastfeeding women should avoid saw palmetto.

 How often can you use it: If taking an oral supplement, consult your doctor for appropriate dosing information.
 The standard dose is 320mg taken with food to avoid digestive discomfort.
 If applying topically, it can be used twice weekly as a part of your hair care routine.

 Works well with: Pumpkin seed oil and Niacin.